-- H. Direct Thermal (DT) A marking technology that transfers an image by burning dots onto coated media as it passes over a heated print head.
-DT products do not use ribbons. - I. Dye Sublimation (DS) A marking technology where images are formed by depositing (subliming) dye onto the print media based upon the amount of energy delivered by the heating elements. - J. Electrophotography (EP) A marking technology characterized by illumination of a photoconductor in a pattern representing the desired hard copy image via a light source, development of the image with particles of toner using the latent image on the photoconductor to define the presence or absence of toner at a given location, transfer of the toner to the final hard copy medium, and fusing to cause the desired hard copy to become durable.
+- I. Dye Sublimation (DS) A marking technology where images are formed by depositing (subliming) dye onto the print media based upon the amount of energy delivered by the heating elements. - J. Electrophotography (EP) A marking technology characterized by illumination of a photoconductor in a pattern representing the desired hard copy image via a light source, development of the image with particles of toner using the latent image on the photoconductor to define the presence or absence of toner at a given location, transfer of the toner to the final hard copy medium, and fusing to cause the desired hard copy to become durable.
 Types of EP include Laser, LED, and LCD.
 Color EP is distinguished from monochrome EP in that toners of at least three different colors are available in a given product at one time.
 Two types of color EP technology are defined below: - a.
 Parallel Color EP A marking technology that uses multiple light sources and multiple photoconductors to increase the maximum color printing speed. - b.
-Serial Color EP A marking technology that uses a single photoconductor in a serial fashion and one or multiple light sources to achieve the multi-color hard copy output. - K. Impact A marking technology characterized by the formation of the desired hard copy image by transferring colorant from a "ribbon" to the media via an impact process.
-Two types of impact technology are Dot Formed Impact and Fully-formed Impact. - L. Ink Jet (IJ) A marking technology where images are formed by depositing colorant in small drops directly to the print media in a matrix manner.
-Color IJ is distinguished from monochrome IJ in that more than one colorant is available in a product at any one time.
-Typical types of IJ include Piezo-electric (PE) IJ, IJ Sublimation, and Thermal IJ. - M. High Performance IJ The use of an IJ marking technology in high-performance business applications usually occupied by electrophotographic marking technology.
-This difference between the conventional IJ product and the High Performance IJ product is denoted by the presence of nozzle arrays that span the width of a page and/or the ability to dry the ink on the media through additional media heating mechanisms. - N. Solid Ink (SI) A marking technology where the ink is solid at room temperature and liquid when heated to the jetting temperature.
-Transfer to the media can be direct, but is most often made to an intermediate drum or belt and then offset printed to the media. - O. Stencil A marking technology that transfers images onto the print media from a stencil that is fitted around an inked drum. - P. Thermal Transfer (TT) A marking technology where the desired hard copy image is formed by depositing small drops of solid colorant (usually colored waxes) in a melted/fluid state directly to the print media in a matrix manner.
-TT is distinguished from IJ in that the ink is solid at room temperature and is made fluid by heat.
+Serial Color EP A marking technology that uses a single photoconductor in a serial fashion and one or multiple light sources to achieve the multi-color hard copy output. - K. High Performance Ink Jet: The use of thermal inkjet marking technology in high performance business applications usually occupied by electrophotographic marking technologies.
+This difference between the conventional Ink Jet product and the High Performance Ink Jet product is denoted by the presence of nozzle arrays that span the width of a page and/or the ability to dry the ink on the media through additional media heating mechanisms.